Skip to main content

 Final Take

-OneNote for free cross-platform canvas notes with handwriting.
-Bear for Apple-only Markdown prose writers who value typography.
+Choose OneNote for free cross-platform canvas notes with handwriting.
+Choose Bear for Apple-only Markdown prose writing with strong typography.
 The decision is binary: cross-platform or Apple-only.
 For AI-grounded synthesis across notes plus PDFs, Atlas beats both.